-The development site has been assessed for vegetation class and bushfire hazard rating levels.
+The development site has been re-assessed for vegetation class and bushfire hazard rating levels.
 It has been determined that all proposed buildings will fall within the acceptable level of risk.
-Bushfire Attack Level BAL-29 is not exceeded for any of the six proposed dwellings.
-All dwellings will be sited a minimum of 20 metres from classified vegetation.
+Bushfire Attack Level BAL-29 is not exceeded for any of the 38 proposed dwellings that form part of the subdivision concept plan.
+All dwellings will be sited a minimum of 20 metres from permanent classified vegetation and bushfire hazard.

-This Plan includes a table on page 24 showing responses to the Performance Criteria outlined in the Planning for Bushfire Protection Guidelines - Edition 2 (WAPC et al. 2010).
+This Plan includes a table on page 20 showing responses to the Performance Criteria outlined in the Planning for Bushfire Protection Guidelines - Edition 2 (WAPC et al. 2010).

-Currently, the site's bushfire hazard level is rated as extreme, but as the development occurs, vegetation will be removed and managed and hazard levels will become low.
-Residual hazard will remain in the adjoining property to the west.
-Areas of hazard south of the development are earmarked for development so existing hazard will reduce.
+Currently, the site's bushfire hazard level is rated as extreme, but as the development occurs, vegetation will be removed and managed and hazard levels will become lower.
+Residual hazard will remain in the adjoining property to the west of the site.
+Areas of hazard south of the development have been approved for subdivision so existing hazard is temporary and will be removed.

-Access and egress from all the proposed 6 lots will adequately service the development.
+Access and egress from all the proposed 38 lots will adequately service the development.